jimbobbennett/FauxGhost/ReadMe.md

 ### Building your theme

-Once your theme is configured, build it using:
+Once your theme is configured, build it using the default gulp task:
 ```
-$ gulp release
+$ gulp
 ```

 This will build the theme and spit it out as